 Why winter plant displays are worth the effort for restaurants?

-Just like having seasonal menu items to keep things fresh for your customers, and to meet upcoming trends, a seasonal plant display will certainly become a feature loved by diners!
+Just like having seasonal products to keep things fresh for your customers, and to meet upcoming trends, a seasonal plant display will certainly become a feature loved by many!

 Biophilic design is trending, urban forests are popping up more and more, and the flexibility of a plant display allows you to hop onto these trends quickly with little cost.